deepaksood619/deepaksood619.github.io/docs/technologies/apache/airflow/parallelism.md

 By thoughtfully configuring these concurrency and queue settings, you can optimize Airflow to handle your workloads efficiently, balancing the need for timely execution with the limitations of your system's resources.

+## Increasing Parallelism vs. Number of Schedulers

+### Increasing Parallelism

+- Directly increases the number of concurrent tasks managed by a single scheduler.
+- Simpler to implement but has limits based on the scheduler's capacity and system resources.
+- Useful for setups where a single scheduler can handle the workload with increased concurrency.

+### Increasing Number of Schedulers

+- Distributes the task execution load across multiple schedulers, enhancing fault tolerance and scalability.
+- Requires additional configuration and management but provides better scalability for large and complex workloads.
+- Essential for highly distributed environments or when a single scheduler becomes a bottleneck.

 ## What's the difference between airflow pool and celery queues

 Apache Airflow offers several mechanisms to manage the execution and concurrency of tasks, with Airflow Pools and Celery Queues being two of these mechanisms.
 They serve similar purposes in controlling how tasks are executed but operate in different scopes and manners.
 Understanding the difference between the two can help in effectively managing task execution and resource allocation.